Invest in Macedonia

 - Application of the company’s seal.

-The Macedonian banking sector is relatively small, comprised of 17 commercial banks, 11 of which are foreign-owned, 12 savings houses and a representative office of an Austrian bank.
-The sector has a stable situation due to a growing capitalization in recent years and an increase in the liquidity level.
-The currency exchange risk is low, the Denar has an almost-fixed exchange rate monetary policy with the EURO.
+The North Macedonian banking sector is relatively small, and is comprised of 16 commercial banks, 11 of which are foreign-owned, 2 savings houses and a representative office of an Austrian bank.
+The sector is generally considered to be in a stable condition due to a growing capitalization over recent years, and an increase in liquidity.
+The currency exchange risk is low, as the Denar has an almost-fixed exchange rate monetary policy with the Euro.

-Most banks welcome non-residents to open a bank account with minimal deposit requirements and accounts may be in foreign currencies as USD, EUR or GBP.
-Physically presence is usually required but internet banking is widely available.
+Most banks welcome non-residents to open a bank account with minimal deposit requirements, and accounts may be in foreign currencies such as USD, EUR or GBP.
+Physical presence for opening an account is usually required, but internet banking is widely available.

-Currently, the interest rates applied to fixed deposits are up to 3%.
+Currently, interest rates applied to fixed deposits are up to 3%.

-Macedonia banking sector stands out for his high level of anonymity and confidentiality.
-Regarding automatic exchange of bank information between countries, Macedonia has not committed to implementing OECD’s Automatic Exchange of Information (AEOI) and has not signed any Tax Information Exchange Agreement (TIEAs), nor indicated a deadline to sign it.
+The North Macedonian banking sector is also notable for its high level of anonymity and confidentiality.
+With regards to the automatic exchange of banking information between countries, Macedonia has not committed to implementing the OECD’s Automatic Exchange of Information (AEOI) and has not signed any Tax Information Exchange Agreements (TIEAs), nor indicated a commitment or deadline for doing so.

-Although there is no intergovernmental agreement (IGA) between Macedonia and the United States to report on the financial accounts of US taxpayers or foreign entities in which US taxpayers have a substantial ownership interest in Macedonia, some banking and financial entities operating in Macedonia have reached an agreement with the IRS to participate in the US Foreign Account Tax Compliance (FATCA) on an individual basis.
+Although there is no intergovernmental agreement (IGA) between North Macedonia and the United States to report on the financial accounts of US taxpayers or foreign entities in which US taxpayers have a substantial ownership interest in the country, some banking and financial entities operating in North Macedonia have reached an agreement with the IRS to participate in the US Foreign Account Tax Compliance (FATCA) law on an individual basis.

 Corporate Income Tax

-A company is a resident of Macedonia if it is established under Macedonian Law.
+A company is a resident of North Macedonia if established as such under North Macedonian Law.
 A resident company is subject to Corporate Income Tax on its worldwide income.
-Foreign entities or Permanent Establishments of foreign companies carrying business activities in Macedonia are subject to CIT on their Macedonian-source income.
+Foreign entities or Permanent Establishments of foreign companies carrying business activities in North Macedonia are subject to CIT on their North Macedonian-source income.

 Dividends and Capital Gains

-Distribution of dividends between resident companies is tax-exempt.
-Dividends received from foreign companies are usually taxable, but a tax credit up to Macedonia CIT amount is usually available for foreign tax paid.
-Capital Gains are treated as business ordinary income and subject to CIT standard rate.
+Distribution of dividends by resident companies is tax-exempt.
+Dividends received from foreign companies are usually taxable, but a tax credit up to the CIT amount is usually available for foreign tax paid.
+Capital Gains are treated as ordinary business income and subject to the CIT standard rate.

 Payments on dividends, interests, royalties and services fees to non-residents are subject to a withholding tax of 10%.
-There are no withholding taxes on payments made by P.E. to its parent company.
-Macedonia has signed tax treaties with more than 60 countries that may reduce or eliminate withholding tax rates.
-Check Macedonia’s tax treaties here.
+There are no withholding taxes on payments made by a Permanent Establishment (PE) to its parent company.
+North Macedonia has signed tax treaties with more than 60 countries that may reduce or eliminate withholding tax rates.
+Check North Macedonia’s tax treaties here.

 Losses may be carried forward up to 3 years.